 Oh yeah, that.

 Evaluation means hard, detailed analytical work.
-You need to find the right numbers, and work out how real customers actually responded to your advertising.
+You need to dig through numbers, and work out what real customers did after seeing your advert.

-But “not fun” as this is, you need to do it to know if your advertising impacted sales and profits and delivered your business goals.
+But “not fun” as this is, you have to do it.
+You have no choice.
+You need to know if your advertising impacted sales and profits and delivered your business goals.

-There’s a few different ways to carry out this evaluation.
+There’s a few different ways to work this out.

 Marketing agencies and advertising impact